pshanoop/dotfiles/README.md

  - The quickly share config files with others who are curious on how I achieved something.

-I use [homesick](https://github.com/technicalpickles/homesick) to keep this repository in sync with my actual dotfiles using symlinks.
+I use my own script (see `sync.py`) to keep this repository in sync with my actual dotfiles using symlinks.

-Having tried a great deal of similar tools, I highly recommend `homesick` and the workflow it facilitates.
-It allows editing config files in-place files, and then move them into homesick, and there's no funky renaming or template system in place.

 Overview
 --------